silentgameplays/Simple-Arch-Linux-Setup/README.md

 # Run  this in case it still occurs:
 * sudo pacman-key --refresh-keys
 * sudo pacman -Syu archlinux-keyring

-## (Optional) Adding a secondary SSD/HDD in fstab manually:

-# If it is an existing SSD/HDD that you already formatted with ext4 or btrfs and automounted in filemanager like Dolphin or Nemo,then you have to check in properties for example "/media/user/Backup" that is your mount point.

-* sudo lsblk -f

-* sudo nano /etc/fstab

-# Contents of FSTAB:

-# < file system > < mount point >   < type >  < options >                        < dump >  < pass >

-* / was on /dev/sda2 during installation
-* UUID=362fe9a2-29fc-43fe-824d-09d1d93b1549 /               ext4    errors=remount-ro 0       1
-* /boot/efi was on /dev/sda1 during installation
-* UUID=64EF-0C84  /boot/efi       vfat    umask=0077      0       1

-* swap was on /dev/sda3 during installation
-* UUID=b36261ad-191e-4cb5-ba0e-f2715e32f82c none            swap    sw              0       0
-* /dev/sr0        /media/cdrom0   udf,iso9660 user,noauto     0       0

-# Add your SSD/HDD with its mount point here:
-* /dev/sdb1       /media/user/Backup                        ext4    defaults,auto 0      2

 # Save the changes and exit,reboot,you are good